leviramsey/week-08-regular-expressions/notes/levire.md

 historically, they’ve tended to only get introduced to other computing cultures via Unix refugees.

+## History

-**History**: Stephen Kleene developed regular expressions in the 1950s.
+Stephen Kleene developed regular expressions in the 1950s.
 For about a decade they were of primarily theoretical interest, until Ken Thompson published an efficient algorithm which ultimately compiled a regular expression into machine language; he would use this algorithm to efficiently implement regular expression features in the original Unix text editor ed.

 A common use of ed was to print only the lines of a file which matched (more properly, which had a substring which matched) a regular